Professional Wrestling Is Life

 The wrestler is rolled up into a pin.
 The referee counts down to their death.

-The wrestler kicks out!
-The wrestler has defied nature.
+The wrestler has defied nature, if only for one second.
 Somehow, some way, the wrestler will not give in.
 The wrestler will keep fighting and keep fighting until their last breath.
 The wrestler will not give in to temptation.
 The wrestler will not cheat.
 The good wrestler will prove evil wrong by winning their way on their terms.

 As the wrestler deals a final, unexpected blow to their opponent, they move in for the three-count, and the referee and the audience count in unison.
 This count is closure.
-This count is the entire drama of life contained in three seconds.
+This count is the entire drama of life contained in three beautiful seconds.

 One.
 Two.
 Three.